obzc6/hana/README.md

 # hana
-Open Source Minecraft Hacked Client
+Closed Minecraft Hacked Client
-By Recollect_Wink, leaked by sysedge.
+By Recollect_Wink, leaked and decompiled by sysedge.
 #### Powerful and little.
 #### All in one.
 #### Easy to use.